MENU

 Even for a change of use where there are no changes to the building, we still need to submit the above as this the only way the council can assess and confirm there are no changes.

-Even if you are only doing something minor like a fence or dropped kerb, the architect drawings still need to show the whole property from each side before and after.
+Even if you are only doing something minor like a fence or dropped kerb, the architect's drawings still need to show the whole property from each side before and after.
 If we just send a drawing of a fence or dropped kerb the council will not validate the application.

-For any retrospective planning applications, although the construction may have already completed, we still need to show existing elevations that show what the property looked like before and proposed elevations showing what it looks like now.
+For any retrospective planning applications, although the construction may have already been completed, we still need to show existing elevations that show what the property looked like before and proposed elevations showing what it looks like now.

 To see some examples please check out our Portfolio: (click on any project to view all the required drawings and planning statements etc for each application)